kevinore/Challenge-Python-L1/README.md

 ### Challenge

-I hope do you like my project :)
+I hope you like my project :)

 Thanks